daver234/Recipe-Finder/README.md

 * Add more unit and UI tests - a few included now.
 * Continue working on documentation
 * Improve offline.
 Perhaps store more than 30
-* Add offline for support for ingredients to individual recipes
 * Delete search terms from table view
 * Further testing
+* Add offline support for top rated recipes views at app launch
 * Testing on iOS 9 and iOS 10
 * CoreData testing on iOS 9
 * Separate the CoreData stack from the AppDelegate